On-Demand Microtransit

 Mobility for Everyone, Everywhere

-The U.S. Department of Transportation through the Rural Surfaces Transportation Grant Program awarded NCDOT $10.4 million for
+The U.S. Department of Transportation has awarded NCDOT $10.4 million for

 Mobility for Everyone, Everywhere in NC, or MEE NC.

 The grant advances NCDOT's vision and strategy to partner with the state’s rural transit systems to launch on-demand microtransit in 11 communities throughout the state.
-This program will accelerate the deployment of high-quality, on-demand transit services leading to more equitable mobility and improved access to opportunities, services, and resources from 2024 to 2026.
+This program will accelerate the deployment of high-quality, on-demand transit services leading to additional mobility options and improved access to opportunities, services, and resources from 2024 to 2026.

-NCDOT will work with MEE NC communities on sustainable ways to continue on-demand service beyond the three-year grant window and engage with the public to evaluate the effectiveness of the service.
+NCDOT will work with MEE NC communities on sensible ways to continue on-demand service beyond the three-year grant window and engage with the public to evaluate the effectiveness of the service.